Recording Lavender Hill Express' Visions

 Not too difficult yet

-The first few recordings Sonobeat makes aren't particularly challenging; for example, Sonobeat's July 1967 sessions with the Lee Arlano Trio, a jazz combo, require only six microphones – two covering piano, three covering drum kit, and one for upright bass.
-Except for one song, there are no vocals, so the Arlano tracks – aggregating two singles and an album – each are recorded in a single take through the mixer to a two-track Ampex 354.
+The first few recordings Sonobeat makes aren't particularly challenging; for example, Sonobeat's July 1967 sessions with the Lee Arlano Trio, a jazz trio, require only six microphones – two covering the piano, three covering the drum kit, and one for the upright bass.
+Except for one song, there are no vocals, so each of the Arlano tracks – aggregating two singles and an album – is recorded in a single take through the mixer to a 2-track Ampex 354.
 The resulting tape is simultaneously the final mix and a first generation master.
 That's as clean and as simple as it gets.

 Starting to get interesting

-Sonobeat records its fourth single, Lavender Hill Express's Visions backed with Trying to Live a Life, in autumn 1967.
+Sonobeat records its fourth single, Lavender Hill Express's Visions backed with Trying To Live A Life, in autumn 1967.
 The two songs are an upbeat rocker and a slow ballad, respectively.
-Inspired by top 40 hits of 1966 and 1967, such as the Mamas and Papas' Monday, Monday, the Righteous Brothers' (You're My) Soul and Inspiration, and the Beatles' All You Need Is Love, producer Rim Kelley wants to add an orchestral backing to the LHE tracks, but the cost of an orchestra is too great for Sonobeat to undertake.
+Inspired by top 40 hits of 1966 and 1967, such as The Mamas and The Papas' Monday, Monday, the Righteous Brothers' (You're My) Soul and Inspiration, and the Beatles' All You Need Is Love, Sonobeat producer Rim Kelley wants to add an orchestral backing to the Lavender Hill Express tracks, but the cost of an orchestra is too great for Sonobeat to undertake.
 However, a simpler string accompaniment is within Sonobeat's modest budget for the single.

-The basic instrumental tracks for Visions and Trying to Live a Life are recorded during mid-October 1967 at Swingers Club in north Austin.
+The basic instrumental tracks for Visions and Trying To Live A Life are recorded during mid-October 1967 at Swingers Club in north Austin.
 The sessions occur during the day, when the club is closed to the public, so no audience is present.
-In order to minimize sound reflection, the band sets up on a carpeted section of the club floor.
-The Joseys, who have mounted one of KAZZ-FM's Ampex 354 recorders in a simple wood frame for portability, set up the recorder and six-channel homemade mixer about 20 feet from the band's equipment.
+In order to minimize sound reflections, the band sets up on a carpeted section of the club floor.
+The Joseys, who have mounted one of KAZZ-FM's Ampex 354 recorders in a simple wood frame for portability, set up the recorder and 6-channel homemade mixer about 20 feet from the band's equipment.
 The left and right output channels of the mixer are plugged into the Ampex line inputs, and Rim, who engineers the session, monitors the mix through headphones plugged in to the Ampex.

 The instrumental tracks feature Rusty Wier on drums, Leonard Arnold on lead guitar, Layton DePenning on rhythm guitar, Jess Yaryan on bass guitar, and Johnny Schwertner on keyboards.
-For Visions, one Sony ECM22 electret condenser microphone is placed on a stand slightly in front of and above Rusty's kit.
+For Visions, one Sony ECM-22 condenser microphone (the battery-powered electret version of Sony's famous C-22 condenser mike) is placed on a stand slightly in front of and above Rusty's kit.
 The front skin of the kick is removed, and an ElectroVoice 665 dynamic mike is placed in front.
-The drums are miked slightly differently for Trying to Live a Life in order to get greater stereo separation.
-The lead, rhythm, and bass guitar speaker cabinets are close-miked for both tracks, also using ElectroVoice 665s and Sony ECM22 electret condenser microphones, but the output from Johnny Schwertner's Farfisa transistor organ is plugged directly into the mixer, bypassing its amp and speaker box.
+The drums are miked slightly differently for Trying To Live A Life in order to get greater stereo separation.
+The lead, rhythm, and bass guitar speaker cabinets are close-miked for both tracks, also using ElectroVoice 665s and Sony ECM-22 microphones, but the output from Johnny Schwertner's Farfisa transistor organ is plugged directly into the mixer, bypassing its amp and speaker box.
 No vocals are recorded during these instrumental sessions.
-A "live" stereo mix – one that can't be remixed later – is recorded to the Ampex, creating a first generation master.
+A "live" stereo mix – one that can't be remixed later – is recorded to the 2-track Ampex, creating a first generation master.